 The site credit offered with this bonus is not exactly like cash because it can't be immediately withdrawn, but it can be used to fund wagers and win profits.
 It should be noted that the site credit offered as part of the bonus is not returned to the bettor, only the winnings from any wager it is used to fund.

-Risk-free bets are pretty popular welcome offers these days and essentially, they are insurance for a lost wager.
-Sportsbooks that offer a risk-free bet to new players will provide a refund to the bettor if their very first wager on the site loses, up to a certain amount.
+Risk-bonus bets are pretty popular welcome offers these days and essentially, they are insurance for a lost wager.
+Sportsbooks that offer a risk-bonus bet to new players will provide a refund to the bettor if their very first wager on the site loses, up to a certain amount.

 There are instances where sportsbooks offer promotions that involve risk-free wagers for existing customers, although these are popular welcome bonuses for new players.

-At sportsbooks that offer it, a risk-free bet can be obtained after signing up, making a deposit, and placing your very first wager.
-In the event that the first wager is a loss, the risk-free bet will be awarded to the account.
+At sportsbooks that offer it, a risk-bonus bet can be obtained after signing up, making a deposit, and placing your very first wager.
+In the event that the first wager is a loss, the risk-bonus bet will be awarded to the account.

 Whatever the amount of the first wager, the site will refund in site credit, up to the amount offered in the bonus.
 If that initial bet on the site wins, there is no site credit awarded.